Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Customer Segmentation Analysis.md

 ### Website Traffic Vs Website Purchase
 The E-commerce business should be centered around offering seamless digital services, and its most purchased or second-most-preferred purchases should be via the website.
 However, this E-commerce business falters in establishing its digital presence among the customer base, as only a few customers make purchases online.
 This is a downside that is evident among the Young adults who are the center of the digital age.
-The E-commerce store's highest web purchase and traffic is accumulated by the Middle-Aged compared to others.
-While this is not categorically an indication for low conversion owing to their low income, it may be necessary to have an overall review of the Website.
-Also, a survey among these age groups could determine the items they most prefer to purchase on the web and instore and why.
+The relationship between website traffic and website purchases suggests potential friction in the online purchasing journey.
+While Middle-Aged customers recorded the highest website traffic and purchases, overall web-based purchasing remains relatively low compared to in-store transactions.
+Due to the absence of time-based and session-level data, conversion efficiency cannot be conclusively determined.
+However, this pattern highlights an opportunity to further evaluate website usability, product placement, and checkout experience through targeted user research or surveys.

-For a more interactive visualization, kindly click on the link to the tableau dashboards of the [Customer Segmentation by Expenditure Level](https://public.tableau.com/app/profile/ogochukwu.ezeogu/viz/CustomerSegmentationAnalysisbyExpenditureLevel/Dashboard1)   and [Customer Segmentation Analysis by Age Group](https://public.tableau.com/app/profile/ogochukwu.ezeogu/viz/CustomerSegmentationinsightsbyAgeGroup/Dashboard2)
+For a more interactive visualization, kindly click on the link to the Tableau dashboards of the [Customer Segmentation by Expenditure Level](https://public.tableau.com/app/profile/ogochukwu.ezeogu/viz/CustomerSegmentationAnalysisbyExpenditureLevel/Dashboard1)   and [Customer Segmentation Analysis by Age Group](https://public.tableau.com/app/profile/ogochukwu.ezeogu/viz/CustomerSegmentationinsightsbyAgeGroup/Dashboard2)

-Business Recommendation
+### Business Recommendation
+- Target High Spenders with premium product bundles (especially Wine and Meat) and loyalty incentives to maximize lifetime value.
+- Encourage Mid Spenders to transition to higher-value purchases by promoting personalized discounts and web-exclusive offers, as they demonstrate high engagement across channels.
+- Use discount-driven strategies for Low Spenders to increase purchase frequency while controlling margins.
+- Improve website usability and digital experience, particularly for younger customers, to increase online purchase adoption and reduce reliance on in-store transactions.
+- Conduct customer surveys to better understand channel preference drivers and optimize the omnichannel strategy.

+## Thank You!